Natural Language Dataset Generation Framework for Visualizations Powered by Large Language Models: Background and Related Work

 \section{Background and Related Work}

-In this section, we explain the types of NL datasets that are of particular interest in the context of this work.
-We also explain the Vega-Lite specification and use of LLMs in synthesizing NL datasets.
+In this section, we explain Vega-Lite specification and existing chart collections.
+Next, we present the types of NL datasets that are of particular interest in the context of this work.
+Last, we explain the use of LLMs in synthesizing NL datasets.